 “His willingness to share, earnest and genuine interaction style, curiosity, and eagerness to learn paved the way for other students and made it so much easier for them to share and engage as well,” says Koch.
 “In that way, he was a leader in the class.
 It was clear that he has a kind heart and passion for helping people.”

-“There are a lot of degrees out there,” says Cuevas.
+“There are a lot of degrees out there,” says Rosario.
 “But if you're a person who thrives on socializing, helping, communicating, and advising, then this program is the best for you.”

-Cuevas is one of 28 ESHR majors graduating this spring and summer.
+Rosario is one of 28 ESHR majors who graduated this past spring and summer.
 Since the program's inception five years ago, 124 students have graduated with ESHR undergraduate degrees.

-And Cuevas intends to continue persisting.
-In fact, he is returning to the UI College of Education in the fall to pursue his Master of Arts in Rehabilitation Counseling in the Department of Counselor Education.
+And he continues to persist.
+In fact, Rosario returned to the UI College of Education this fall and is pursuing his Master of Arts in Rehabilitation Counseling in the Department of Counselor Education, the fourth top ranked program in the nation, according to the most recent U.S. News & World Report Best Graduate Schools rankings.